K-Pranay/Automation_1Drive/README.md

 # Automation_1Drive
-The aim of this project is to operate a system through mobile or anyother system with out any server of your own.
+The aim of this project is to operate a system through mobile or anyother system without any server of your own.

 ## Getting Started

 ### Dependencies

-* This project has a strog dependency on one Drives autosync feature.
+* This project has a strong dependency on one Drives auto-sync feature.

 ### Installing